Campaigns & Gifts

 The Boy Scouts of America is one of the nation’s largest and most prominent values-based youth development organizations, and provides a program for young people that builds character, trains them in the responsibilities of participating citizenship, and develops personal fitness.
 As a nonprofit organization, the Boy Scouts of America relies on the generosity of charitable donations to support its ongoing operations and future capital expenses at the local and national level.
 Each gift, regardless of size, provides invaluable funding for BSA programs that benefit our Scouts in Mayflower Council.

-Your generously donated funds finance the operation of the Mayflower Council Service Centers in Marlborough and Canton, Camp Resolute, Camp Squanto, and Camp Nobscot.
+Your generously donated funds finance the operation of the Mayflower Council Service Center in Milford, Camp Resolute, Camp Squanto, and Nobscot Scout Reservation.
 In addition, funding provides general liability insurance, ability to maintain membership records, support youth activities sponsored by the council, offsets volunteer training costs, and supports professional and administrative salaries and benefits.

 Endowments gifts are invested in the Council’s permanent endowment trust fund.
 The fund is managed by an outside investment firm that is overseen by the Council’s Endowment Committee.
 Annual financial withdrawals from the Endowment Fund are based on five percent of a five year rolling average that enables the Council to continually grow the Endowment without touching the principle.
 Each year, a portion of these funds are placed in the Council’s operating budget with the remainder earmarked towards capital improvements at our camping facilities.